BabarZKhan/Kiwi-compiler-HLS/README.md

+**NOTE**
+Please see below the **References** for more information from the original website of **David Greaves**.

 # Kiwi-compiler-HLS
 Kiwi was developed at the University of Cambridge Computer Laboratory and Microsoft Research Limited, headed by **David Greaves (UoCCL)** and **Satnam Singh (MRL)**.
-Kiwi continues at the Computer Laboratory as part of a logic synthesis project called HPR L/S and it uses the Orangepath core library [0].
+Kiwi continues at the Computer Laboratory as part of a logic synthesis project called HPR L/S and it uses the Orangepath core library [1].

-**Please** see below the **References** for more information

 # Overview
 The Kiwi project aims to make reconfigurable computing technology like Field Programmable Gate Arrays (FPGAs) more accessible to mainstream programmers.
-FPGAs have a huge potential for quickly performing many interesting computations in parallel but their exploitation by computer programmers is limited by the need to think like a hardware engineer and the need to use hardware description languages rather than conventional programming languages [0].
+FPGAs have a huge potential for quickly performing many interesting computations in parallel but their exploitation by computer programmers is limited by the need to think like a hardware engineer and the need to use hardware description languages rather than conventional programming languages [1].

 # Asymptotic Background Motivation for FPGA Computing
 The Von Neumann computer has hit a wall in terms of increasing clock frequency.
 It is widely accepted that Parallel Computing is the most energy-efficient way forward.
 The FPGA is intrinsically massively-parallel and can exploit the abundant transistor count of contemporary VLSI.
-Andre DeHon points out that the Von Neumann architecture no longer addresses the relevant problem: he writes "Stored-program processors are about compactness, fitting the computation into the minimum area possible" [0].
+Andre DeHon points out that the Von Neumann architecture no longer addresses the relevant problem: he writes "Stored-program processors are about compactness, fitting the computation into the minimum area possible" [1].

 # Why is computing on an FPGA becoming a good idea ?

 Spatio-Parallel processing uses less energy than equivalent temporal processing (ie at higher clock rates) for various reasons.
-David Greaves gives nine [0]:
+David Greaves gives nine [1]:

 1. Pollack's rule states that energy use in a Von Neumann CPU grows with square of its IPC.
 But the FPGA with a static schedule moves the out-of-order overheads to
    compile time.